Feet walking | Wichita podiatrist

 Treatment of Fungal Nails, Calluses, and Corns

-These common issues can be dangerous for diabetic patients when not professionally managed.
+Infections and other skin and nail conditions can be dangerous for diabetic patients when not professionally managed.
 Safe debridement and proper treatment lower the risk of skin breakdown.

 Ongoing Monitoring and Risk Reduction